Racine Zoo launches new 'Zoo School' for home-school families

 RACINE — What better way to learn science than at the Racine Zoo?

-“After talking to many homeschool families, both longstanding and newly homeschooled this year, Zoo School seems like a program that this community is looking for,” Aszya Summers, Curator of Animal Care and Conservation Education at the zoo said in a press release.
-“Our animals and talented educators are so excited to offer this new program.”

-Classes are open to Kindergarten through 2nd Grade students and 3rd through 5th grade.
-Classes are scheduled for every Tuesday and Thursday from 9 a.m. to 1 p.m. starting Oct.
-20. Student will receive snacks and have a half-hour lunch break.
+Classes are open to kindergarten through second-grade students, and third through fifth grade.
+Classes are scheduled from 9 a.m. to 1 p.m. every Tuesday and Thursday, Oct.
+20-Nov.
+12. Students will receive snacks and have a 30-minute lunch break.
 The session includes a total of eight classes and runs for four weeks.

 The curriculum covers the Wisconsin Academic Standards for Science as well as Next Generation Science Standards.